yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 This fix writes the state of the fix to :doc:`binary restart files
 <restart>`.
 This includes information about the random number generator
-seed, the next timestep for MC exchanges, the number of exchange attempts and successes, etc.  See the :doc:`read_restart <read_restart>` command for info on how to re-specify a fix in an input script that reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.
+seed, the next timestep for MC exchanges, and the number of exchange attempts and successes.
+See the :doc:`read_restart <read_restart>` command for info on how to re-specify a fix in an input script that reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.